 - Find books

 - For more information, consult the Omni Search Tips help guide

 - Note: If you are searching from off campus, you must login if you want to be able to access the full text of journal articles and electronic resources.

 Remember: If you cannot find a certain book at this library, register for a RACER account to access electronic material from other libraries.

 Begin with GEOBASE.
 It is the premier database for the all of the geosciences, including all aspects of human and physical geography.

 Search subject-specific databases to find journal articles.
 They offer many advanced search features, only contain scholarly literature and search results are more precise.
 Consult the following recommended lists:

 - Geography Subject Guide

-- Note: If the library does not have what you need, you can order books and journal articles from other libraries through RACER but you need to register before you can start using it.
+- Note: If the library does not have what you need, you can order electronic material from other libraries through RACER.
+Register for an account.

 Cited Reference Searching is most often used for finding articles that cite a particular work.
 Many databases provide citation counts for individual articles.